 In the last point it is mentioned two factors:

-Cultura: Because they are educated to understand why change is important for society.
+Culture: Because they are educated to understand why change is important for society.

-Flexible: due to the companies and the government understanding why change is important, they adapt to the new rules.
+Flexibility: Due to the companies and the government understanding why change is important, they adapt to the new rules.
 The companies become more flexible to incorporate the new rules and the new targets.
 In this case, companies change their hiring policies and create focus groups so that employees also understand the importance of the new norms.

 Findings Mexico

-According to the interviews the findings that this researcher found in the United Kingdom were:
+According to the interviews the findings (again summarised and paraphrased) that this researcher found in Mexico were:

 Flexibility: